mpm2020/Postman-Newman/README.md

 # Postman-Newman
-How to write API Tests with Postman and Newman
+Automation API Tests with Postman and Newman